golang/tools/gopls/doc/features/transformation.md

 [`workspace/applyEdit`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_applyEdit)
 request to patch the files.
-Not all code actions' commands have an `applyEdit` side effect: some may change the state of the server, for example, to toggle a variable, or cause the server to send other requests to the client, such as as a `showDocument` request to open a report in a web browser.
+Not all code actions' commands have an `applyEdit` side effect: some may change the state of the server, for example to toggle a variable or to cause the server to send other requests to the client, such as a `showDocument` request to open a report in a web browser.

 The main difference between code lenses and code actions is this:
-- `codeLens` requests commands for the entire file.
+- a `codeLens` request obtains commands for the entire file.
   Each command specifies its applicable source range, and typically appears as an annotation on that source range.
-- `codeAction` requests commands only for a particular range: the current selection.
+- a `codeAction` request obtains commands only for a particular range: the current selection.
   All the commands are presented together in a menu at that location.

 Each action has a _kind_,
 which is a hierarchical identifier such as `refactor.inline`.
 Clients may filter actions based on their kind.
-For example, VS Code has two menus, "Refactor..." and "Source action...", each populated by different kinds of code actions (`refactor.*` and `source.*`), plus a lightbulb icon that triggers a menu of "quick fixes" (of kind `quickfix.*`), which are commands deemed unambiguously safe to apply.
+For example, VS Code has:
+two menus, "Refactor..." and "Source action...", each populated by different kinds of code actions (`refactor.*` and `source.*`);
+a lightbulb icon that triggers a menu of "quick fixes" (of kind `quickfix.*`);
+and a "Fix All" command that executes all code actions of kind `source.fixAll`, which are those deemed unambiguously safe to apply.

+Gopls reports some code actions twice, with two different kinds, so that they appear in multiple UI elements: simplifications, for example from `for _ = range m` to `for range m`, have kinds `quickfix` and `source.fixAll`, so they appear in the "Quick Fix" menu and are activated by the "Fix All" command.

 <!-- In principle the filter may include the trigger event
      e.g. auto (cursor motion) vs. invoked (open a menu)